-In the book of Galatians Paul is arguing for justification by faith against Judaizers who followed up his ministry in these churches with a heretical doctrine of justification by the law (specifically, circumcision).
-In chapter 3 he argues that believers are spiritual sons of Abraham because they, like him, trust God by faith (3:1-15.
-Also, since the Abrahamic promise preceded the law by 430 years, salvation cannot be in the law-otherwise Abraham couldn't have been saved hundreds of years earlier.
+In the book of Galatians, Paul argues for justification by faith against Judaizers who followed up his ministry in these churches with a heretical doctrine of justification by the law (specifically, circumcision).
+In chapter 3, he argues that believers are spiritual sons of Abraham because they, like him, trust God by faith (3:1-15.
+Also, since the Abrahamic promise preceded the law by 430 years, salvation cannot be in the law-otherwise, Abraham couldn't have been saved hundreds of years earlier.

-In the next chapter, Paul continues his argument for salvation by faith by contrasting the Sinai covenant (law) with the covenant of Abraham within which Christians participate.
-Paul contrasts these diametrically opposing ways of salvation by contrasting Sarah and Hagar through using a figurative teaching technique (4:21, Gr. $\grave{\alpha}\lambda\lambda\eta\gamma\rho\rhoo\acute{\nu}\mu\epsilon\nu\alpha$, from which we get our word "allegory").
-This Sarah-Hagar passage is not a true allegory in that true allegories do not point back to historical persons, places and events.
+In the next chapter, Paul continues his argument for salvation by faith by contrasting the Sinai covenant (law) with the Abrahamic covenant in which Christians participate.
+Paul contrasts these diametrically opposing ways of salvation by contrasting Sarah and Hagar through using a figurative teaching technique (4:21, Gr. $\dot{\alpha}\lambda\lambda\eta\gamma$ opo $\dot{\mu}\epsilon\nu\alpha$, from which we get our word "allegory").
+This Sarah-Hagar passage is not a true allegory in that true allegories do not point back to historical persons, places, and events.
 For this reason, the NIV translates the word as "figuratively."